-With the likely sustenance of the steel upcycle over the near term and reduced group liabilities due to the divestment of its Oman subsidiary, JSPL is expected to generate adequate cash accruals for servicing of residual debt in overseas subsidiaries.
 The ratings continue to derive strength from the long track record of JSPL's promoters and management in the steel business, and their considerable technical expertise and commercial acumen garnered through several cycles.
 The ratings also factor in the integrated nature of its manufacturing process supported by proximity to coal and iron ore mines, sizable scale-up of its operations with the introduction of cost-efficient processes in recent past, and a healthy product mix with a significant proportion of value-added long steel products which have demonstrated less susceptibility to cyclical price movements.
 However, the ratings continue to be constrained by the substantial reliance of overseas subsidiaries on JSPL in order to service their debt obligations.
+While CARE takes note of the company's intent to reduce its overall consolidated debt, any significant capacity expansion programme might elicit increase in borrowings at the standalone level.
+Consequently, its ability to maintain its overall debt coverage metrics within a range through capex cycles would remain a key monitorable.
 The ratings also factor in the inherent cyclical nature of steel industry and susceptibility of profit margins to volatility in raw materials and steel prices, the risk being mitigated to an extent by the predominance of value-added products in its sales mix.
 The company's liquidity position stood adequate, as the company's strong operating performance has reduced its reliance on refinancing to a large extent.